Supporting the Cook Hospital for Over 25 Years

 Hospitals in small towns all across Minnesota have closed their doors.
 Though some have survived by consolidating, most have dissolved – their staffs absorbed by larger medical centers and HMOs.

 In spite of challenges and its location in a town of less than 1,000, the Cook Hospital in Cook, Minnesota, is defying the accepted fact that health care facilities can’t survive in small communities.
 Dedicated to individualized attention as well as state-of-the-art, high-quality medical services, the hospital is a product of a community that recognizes value and refuses alternatives.

 At the W.C.
-Heiam Medical Foundation, we work to support the Cook Hospital because we understand that health care is an integral component of community and economic development.
+Heiam Medical Foundation, we work to support programs, services and facilities that serve the medical needs of Cook health care area residents.

 Your support can help the Cook Hospital continue to provide the highest level of health care for everyone.